microsoft/plcrashreporter/README.md

 - Backtraces for all active threads are provided.
 - Provides full register state for the crashed thread.

-## Supported platforms
+## Prerequisites

-- iOS 8.0 and above
-- macOS 10.7 and above
-- tvOS 9.0 and above
+- Xcode 10 or above.
+- Minimum supported platforms: iOS 8, macOS 10.7, tvOS 9.

 ## Decoding Crash Reports